DorinVieru/full-stack-sale-eventi/README-EN.md

 <!-- Getting Started -->
 ## Getting Started
-### :no_entry: The instructions are not yet completed, so please wait before proceeding to clone the project locally. :no_entry:

 If you want to install the application locally, there are several steps to follow.
 I have summarized them below; if there are complications, I refer you to the official documentation for every command you need to enter.
 <!-- Prerequisites -->